 -

-Automatic Data Processing, Inc. reported earnings per share (EPS) of $3.06, exceeding analysts' expectations, indicating strong financial performance.
+Automatic Data Processing, Inc. reported a strong quarterly earnings performance, with earnings per share (EPS) of $3.37, exceeding analyst expectations, indicating robust financial health.

 -